 The operation of ocean-going vessels in international trade is inherently risky.
 Although we carry insurance for our fleet against risks commonly insured against by vessel owners and operators, including hull and machinery insurance, war risks insurance and protection and indemnity insurance (which include environmental damage and pollution insurance), all risks may not be adequately insured against, and any particular claim may not be paid.
-We do not currently maintain off-hire insurance, which would cover the loss of revenue during extended vessel off-hire periods, such as those that occur during an unscheduled drydocking due to damage to the vessel from accidents.
+We do not currently maintain off-hire insurance, which would cover the loss of revenue during extended vessel off-hire periods, such as those that occur during an unscheduled drydocking due to damage to the vessel from accidents except in cases of loss of hire up to a limited number of days due to war or a piracy event.
 Accordingly, any extended vessel off-hire, due to an accident or otherwise, could have a material adverse effect on our business and our ability to pay distributions to our unitholders.
 Any claims covered by insurance would be subject to deductibles, and since it is possible that a large number of claims may be brought, the aggregate amount of these deductibles could be material.

 We may be unable to procure adequate insurance coverage at commercially reasonable rates in the future.
 For example, more stringent environmental regulations have led in the past to increased costs for, and in the future may result in the lack of availability of, insurance against risks of environmental damage or pollution.
 A catastrophic oil spill or marine disaster could exceed our insurance coverage, which could harm our business, financial condition and operating results.
 Changes in the insurance markets attributable to terrorist attacks may also make certain types of insurance more difficult for us to obtain.
-In addition, the insurance that may be available to us may be significantly more expensive than our existing coverage.